 Criteria for Nomination and Selection

-Qualities which determine excellence in teaching vary with individuals and areas of instruction.
+Qualities that determine excellence in teaching vary with individuals and areas of instruction.
 Although the qualities may resist precise definition, the Awards Committee will require a written statement in justification of a nomination.
-This statement should give consideration to such qualities as the ability to inspire students to perform beyond normal expectations; responsiveness to needs within and outside the class; contributions to improve the intellectual climate of WCC; and the individual’s depth and breadth of expertise, sensitivity, enthusiasm, and dedication.
+This statement should give consideration to such qualities as the ability to inspire students to perform beyond normal expectations; responsiveness to needs within and outside the class; contributions to improving the intellectual climate of WCC; and the individual’s depth and breadth of expertise, sensitivity, enthusiasm, and dedication.